Polish Air Force University: History

-On the 1st of October 1994, the College was renamed "The Polish Air Force Academy" (PAFA).
-Since the Act on higher education dated from 27th July 2005 came into force, in which legislators abolished the Act of 31st March 1965 on higher military education and incorporating military higher education institutions into the national (common) system of higher education, PAFA has been a vocational higher education institution with one first degree course only for soldiers (engineering studies at the major of aeronautics and aerospace).
+On 1 October 1994, the College was renamed "The Polish Air Force Academy" (PAFA).
+Since the Act on higher education dated from 27 July 2005 came into force, in which legislators abolished the Act of 31 March 1965 on higher military education and incorporating military higher education institutions into the national (common) system of higher education, PAFA has been a vocational higher education institution with one first degree course only for soldiers (engineering studies at the major of aeronautics and aerospace).
 At that period, the Academy was not allowed to conduct civilian studies.

-According to the Decision no. Z-63/Org/P1 issued by the Minister of National Defence on the 22nd of September 2008, with the beginning of 2009 PAFA became directly subordinate to the Minister of National Defence.
+According to the Decision no. Z-63/Org/P1 issued by the Minister of National Defence on 22 September 2008, with the beginning of 2009 PAFA became directly subordinate to the Minister of National Defence.

 In 2009, the Academy started offering courses also for civilian students.